Great Game: Britain's perspective

 The Great Game is said to have begun on 12 January 1830 when Lord Ellenborough, the president of the Board of Control for India tasked Lord William Bentinck, the Governor-General of India, to establish a new trade route to Bukhara.

-Following the Treaty of Turkmenchay 1828 and the Treaty of Adrianople (1829), Britain expected that Persia and the Ottoman Empire (now Turkey, etc.) would be forced to become protectorates of Russia.
+Following the Treaty of Turkmenchay (1828) and the Treaty of Adrianople (1829), Britain expected that Persia and the Ottoman Empire (Turkey) would be forced to become protectorates of Russia.
 This would change Britain's perception of the world, and its response was The Great Game.
 Britain had no intention of getting involved in the Middle East, but it did envision a series of buffer states between the British and Russian Empires that included Turkey, Persia, plus the Khanate of Khiva and the Khanate of Bukhara that would grow from future trade.
 Behind these buffer states would be their protected states stretching from the Persian Gulf to India and up into the Emirate of Afghanistan, with British sea-power protecting trade sea-lanes.
 Access to Afghanistan was to be through developing trade routes along the Indus and Sutlej rivers using steam-powered boats, and therefore access through the Sind and Punjab regions would be required.
 Persia would have to give up its claim on Herat in Afghanistan.
 Afghanistan would need to be transformed from a group of warring principalities into one state ruled by an ally whose foreign relations would be conducted on his behalf by the Governor-General and the Foreign Office.
 The Great Game meant closer ties between Britain and the states along her northwest frontier.

 Britain believed that it was the world's first free society and the most industrially advanced country, and therefore that it had a duty to use its iron, steam power, and cotton goods to take over Central Asia and develop it.
 British goods were to be followed by British values and the respect for private property.
 With pay for work and security in place, nomads would settle and become tribal herdsman surrounding oasis cities.
 These were to develop into modern states with agreed borders, as in the European model.
 Therefore, lines needed to be agreed and drawn on maps.
 Morgan says that two proud and expanding empires approached each other, without any agreed frontier, from opposite directions over a "backward, uncivilized and undeveloped region."Here we are, just as we were, snarling at each other, hating each other, but neither wishing for war. – Lord Palmerston (1835)American historian David Fromkin argues that by the mid-19th century the British had developed at least nine reasons to expect a major war with Russia unless Russian expansion in Asia could be stopped: